italian-conversation-practice

 • Craigslist isn’t just for car sales, job listings and apartment rentals.
 Nearly every city’s site has an “activities” section.
 That’s where you’re likely to find a local language partner.

-Again, if there are no listing for conversation partners, consider placing the ad yourself.
+Again, if there are no listings for conversation partners, consider placing the ad yourself.
 The goal is to find someone to speak with, so spread the word!

 • Italian cultural groups like to celebrate and share all things Italian—including the language!
 Most big cities have cultural groups and most of those groups can hook people up with conversation partners.

-But don’t assume that only big cities like New York and Los Angeles host cultural groups.
+But don’t assume that only big cities host cultural groups.
 Look close to home, even if you’re in a small town.
 The group you find may be a few towns away but it could be well worth the drive to practice your conversational skills!

 Why Italian Conversation Practice Is Important for Learners